How To Calibrate CNC Milling Machine

 Calibrating Rotary and Multi-Axis Systems

 For 5-axis mills, rotary axes (A, C) introduce angular errors.
-Calibration is complex but critical.
+Calibration is complex but critical, especially when parts are later inspected or monitored by machine vision-based CNC quality control.

 • R-Test: Measures 6DOF errors with laser targets on rotary table.
 On a DMG Mori DMU 50, R-Test caught 5 arcsec C-axis tilt, fixed via encoder recalibration.